Frequently Asked Questions – Practical Details:

 We are committed to making this event safe and connecting.
-Out of care for the most vulnerable people in our networks, all attendees of Spring Camp must be vaccinated with a booster, and our final protocol, to be announced approximately a month before the event, will include testing as well.
+Out of care for the most vulnerable people in our networks, we require testing before and during camp, plus EITHER vaccination and a booster OR a quarantine period onsite before the event.

 To those community members whose needs are not met by this protocol, please know that we love you, miss you, and look forward to the day when we can all gather together.
 We are working to develop a metric for when we will consider it safe to connect without precautions.

 If our final protocol does not work for you, if you decide to withdraw from attending a CFNC event for COVID-related issues, or if we cancel the event due to a surge in COVID cases, we will issue you a full refund.